webpro255/Living-Off-the-Land-Techniques/README.md

 > 🧠 Think of this like a hacker’s farmer’s market — fresh, organic, pre-installed tools straight from Microsoft’s garden.

-> 🔒 **Strictly for education and defense** — if you weaponize this, we *will* publicly roast your script kiddie ass.
+> 🔒 **Strictly for educational and defensive purposes only** — misuse of these techniques outside of controlled environments is unethical and likely illegal.
 ---

-## 🚨 No Boring Stuff – Only the Bangers
+## 🚨 No Boring Stuff
 Let’s be honest.
-If it’s not clever, sneaky, or kinda horrifying, it’s not in this list:
+If it’s not clever, sneaky or kinda horrifying, it’s not in this list:

 - **`rundll32` with Scriptlets** – Because nothing says “trusted” like executing evil through a Windows classic
 - **`wmic` + `schtasks`** – Like leaving a Post-it note that says "run malware every Tuesday"